schmorrison/Zoho/expense/README.md

             log.Fatal(err)
         }

-        // Create a new Expense object and provide the zoho master struct c := expense.New(z)
+        // Create a new Expense object and provide the Zoho struct c := expense.New(z)

         // While untested, getting data should work like so